Music Boundary Detection using Convolutional Neural Networks: A comparative analysis of combined input features: Audio Processing

 The process of computing the SSLM from chroma features is similar to the method explained in section \ref{sslm_mfccs}.
 The difference here is that instead of starting with padding the mel-spectrogram in Eq. \ref{pad}, we pad the STFT.
 After applying the max-pooling in Eq. \ref{max_pool}, we compute the chroma filters instead of computing the DCT in Eq. \ref{DCT}.
 The rest of the process is the same as described in section \ref{sslm_mfccs}.

-All the values of the parameters used in obtaining the Self-Similarity Matrices are summarized in Table \ref{params}.
-In addition to the euclidean and cosine metrics, and MFCCs and chromas audio features, we will compare two pooling strategies.
-The first one is to make a max-pooling of factor \textit{p} = 6 described in Eq. \ref{max_pool} of the STFT and mel-spectrogram for SSLMs from chromas and MFCCs, respectively.
-The other pooling strategy is the one showed in Fig. \ref{scheme}.
-We denote this pooling variants as \texttt{6pool} and \texttt{2pool3}.
-The total time for processing all the SSLMs (MFCCs and cosine distance) was a factor or 4 faster for \texttt{6pool} than \texttt{2pool3}.
+All the values of the parameters used to obtaining the Self-Similarity Matrices are summarized in Table \ref{params}.
+In addition to the Euclidean and cosine metrics, and MFCCs and chromas audio features, we will compare two pooling strategies.
+The first one is to make a max-pooling of factor $p_1$ = 6 to the STFT (from MLS calculation), and to the Chromas or MFCCs for the SSLMs computation, as it is described in Eq. \ref{max_pool}.
+The other pooling strategy is the one showed in Fig. \ref{scheme}, where we first do a pooling of $p_1$ = 2 and then a pooling of $p_2$ = 3 once the SSLMs are obtained.
+We denote these pooling variants as \texttt{6pool} and \texttt{2pool3} respectively.
+The total time for processing all the SSLMs (MFCCs and cosine distance) was a factor or 4 faster for \texttt{6pool} than \texttt{2pool3} because by applying a higher padding factor in Eq. \ref{max_pool} the size of the matrices $D$ and $\varepsilon$ is much lower so the calculation of these matrices take more time but it also implies a resolution loss that can affect the accuracy of the model as \cite{grill2015music} remarks.

 The general schema of the pre-processing block is depicted in Fig. \ref{scheme}.